-Although it is contaminated and icy for most of the year, the river is woven into the landscape.
+Although it is contaminated and icy for most of the year, the river is inextricably woven into the landscape.
 Tessa wants to create more accessibility to the river and green spaces, even thinking about a canoe access point in the park.

 She also talked about her ongoing project, funded by the National Endowment for the Arts: the Mastheads.
 It includes several studios, designed with the shapes of various structures that famous artists have lived in throughout Berkshire county.
 This includes the tower on top of Mount Greylock that Thoreau stayed in, built by the Williams College Astrology department!